-Galaxy Slime is a fun and colorful way to let kids explore color mixing and spark interest in outer space while using a childhood favorite, slime!
+Galaxy Slime is a fun and colorful way to let kids of all ages explore color mixing and spark interest in outer space while using a childhood favorite, slime!

 How to Make Galaxy Slime